A Message From the Chief

 We work hard to ensure that you will not need us in our traditional role of emergency responders, but if you do, be assured that you will experience the same high quality response that the North Charleston Fire Department has provided since our beginnings in 1937.
 While our mission has expanded to meet the demands of the 21st century, it remains consistent with the oldest and finest traditions of the fire service.

 Gregory A. Bulanow

 Gregory A. Bulanow began his fire service career with the North Charleston Fire Department in 1996.
 He advanced through the ranks from recruit Firefighter to be appointed Chief of the Department in 2009.
 Chief Bulanow earned a Bachelors Degree in English from Cedarville College in Cedarville, OH in 1995 and a Masters Degree in Management from Southern Wesleyan University in Central, SC in 2004.
 He graduated from the Executive Fire Officer Program at the National Fire Academy in Emmitsburg, MD in 2009 and that same year was accepted for membership by the Institution of Fire Engineers headquartered in the United Kingdom.
-He achieved professional credentialing as a Chief Fire Officer by the Center for Public Safety Excellence in Chantilly, VA in 2009 and achieved designation renewal in 2012.
-Chief Bulanow resides with his wife and children in North Charleston’s nationally acclaimed Park Circle neighborhood.
+He achieved professional credentialing as a Chief Fire Officer by the Center for Public Safety Excellence in Chantilly, VA in 2009 and achieved designation renewal in 2012, 2015 and 2018.
+Chief Bulanow resides with his wife and children in North Charleston’s Park Circle neighborhood.

 Follow Chief Bulanow at: http://twitter.com/NCFDChief